 Take control with Mother Nature

-1. Our first recommendation is to take either 40+ or 55+.
-These have been proven to help with 10 of the main symptoms of perimenopause / menopause.
+1. Our first recommendation is to look at our toolkit.
+We’re for women by women and we formulated them to help with the main symptoms of perimenopause / menopause.

 Modern life can mean our systems don’t function as well as they could.
-For example, a healthy liver is key for processing excess estrogen and removing it from the body.
+For example, a healthy liver is key for processing excess estrogen and removing it from the body – it’s our body’s wastemaster.
 If the liver isn’t healthy this won’t happen as it’s designed to.
 As a result, estrogen may be reabsorbed and exacerbate symptoms.
+And by the way, the liver actually shrinks by about 40% as we grow older so it needs lots of TLC.

 Another occurrence can be that the decline of ovarian estrogen sees the brain working to try raise the levels again.
-In so doing, it increases your estrogen stores – one reason you might get an increase in belly fat.
+In so doing, it increases your estrogen stores – one reason you might get an increase in belly fat because estrogen loves fat tissue.
+And speaking of your beautiful liver again, it accumulates fat and if it can’t do its job it will also store fat around the tummy.

-There’s a lot of other stuff going on but this is a simplistic look at.
+There’s a lot of other stuff going on but this is a simplistic look at a couple of pointers.

 Homeostasis

-Our aim is to get your hormones and body back into balance.
+Our aim is to support your hormones and your body.
 In technical terms, this is known as homeostasis.
-One way we do this is with 40+ and 55+.
+One way we do this is with our toolkit.
 Another way is to offer you pearls of nutrition and lifestyle wisdom.

 Happy hormones = Happy weight